RACV Logo

 5. Full name exactly as per passport is required at the time of booking (including any middle names listed on the passport), for activity and transport bookings.
 Ticketing fees may apply for amendments to details within 45 days of departure, and in some cases you will be required to cover the cost of issuing a new ticket.

-6. This trip includes two visits to Machu Picchu, however you may choose to book the 1-day Inca Trail hike on Day 7 (additional surcharge required).
+7. Your trip includes taking the train to Machu Picchu, however you may choose to book the 1-day Inca Trail hike on Day 7 (additional surcharge required).
 This optional activity is subject to permit availability.
 Please contact your booking agent if you would like to book this activity.
 Please refer to Day 7 of the itinerary for details of the hike.
-It is possible for passengers who have taken the train to join passengers who have done the Inca Trail on the 2nd visit of Machu Picchu, by repeating the guided tour.
-If you are interested in this option, tell your sales agent when you book.

 8. This trip is a combination of three trips.
 Please review the Itinerary for details of when your fellow travellers and leader will change.